for-giobbe/MP25/README.md

 - **W7_20** - case studies + final remarks

-For any inquiry writ to: giobbe.forni2@unibo.it
+For any inquiry write to: giobbe.forni2@unibo.it